SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Twilight sighs.
 “Goodbye.”

-Cheerilee runs off to go totally not join the pyramid-triange scheme.
+Cheerilee runs off to go totally not join the pyramid-triangle scheme.

 Twilight slowly trots out of the schoolhouse and back towards home.
 Maybe she was wrong.
 Maybe it wasn’t a pyramid scheme.
 Maybe Pinkie had a point to her triangle.